gbblack/mansus/03 Literature/Books/Chapters/Unit Testing-03.md

 # The anatomy of a unit test

 > [!abstract] Summary
-> A break down of the AAA structure for writing tests, how to use text fixtures, guidelines for naming tests and using parametrized tests to keep the test suite concise.
+> A breakdown of the AAA structure for writing tests, how to use text fixtures, guidelines for naming tests and using parametrized tests to keep the test suite concise.
 ## Note
 ---